Mateusz-Skuza/Machine_Learning/README.md

 # Machine_Learning

-This repository contains a set of projects focused on practical data analysis and AI.
+This repository contains a set of projects focused on applying artificial intelligence to classification and strategic gaming.
 It ranges deep learning and game strategy algorithms.

 ## CNN Optimization (CIFAR-10)
 This project tests how different settings affect the performance of an image recognition network (CNN) using the **CIFAR-10** dataset.
 The study compares four model variants to see which one learns fastest and most accurately: